-This subject-verb agreement quiz includes 10 questions that check your knowledge of this topic.
+The subject-verb agreement test in this section contains 10 questions that will assess your knowledge of the topic.

-Read each question and choose the correct verb that agrees with the subject.
-When you open the quiz, clues (or rules) are provided for each question at the top of the page.
+When you open the test, clues (or rules) are provided for each question at the top of the page.

-Correct answers are included at the end of the quiz.
+Correct answers are included at the end of the test.

-Neither the apples nor the basket is expensive.
+Neither the oranges nor the fruit basket is expensive.

-Rule: When subjects are joined by or, either…or, neither…nor, the verb must agree with the nearer subject.
+The Rule: When a subject is joined by either, or … neither, nor … the verb must always agree with the nearest placed subject.

-Remember: The number of the subject (singular or plural) is not changed by words that come between the subject and the verb.
+Keep in mind that the number of the sentence’s subject (plural or singular) is never changed by the words that are placed in between the sentence’s subject and verb.

-For example, One of the table legs is broken.
+Just look at his sentence: One of the legs of those tables is broken.